ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 ---------------------------

 The implementation class contains the parameterized, actual hardware that depends on the values resolved by the Diplomacy framework according to the info provided in the Tile class.
-This class will normally contains Chisel RTL codes, and if your core is in Verilog, you will need to put the black box class you created in the first step here and connect it with the buses and other components.
+This class will normally contains Chisel RTL code.
+If your core is in Verilog, you will need to instantiate the black box class that wraps your Verilog implementation and connect it with the buses and other components.
 No Diplomacy/TileLink code should be in this class; you should only connect the IO signals in TileLink interfaces or other diplomatically defined components, which are located in the tile class.